customerio/customerio-ios/README.md

 # Contributing

-Thank you for your interest in wanting to contribute to the project!
-Let's get your development environment setup so you can get developing.

-To contribute to this project, follow the instructions in [our development document](docs/dev-notes/DEVELOPMENT.md) to get your development environment setup.
+Thanks for taking an interest in our project!
+We welcome your contributions.
+Check out [our development instructions](docs/dev-notes/DEVELOPMENT.md) to get your environment set up and start contributing.

-> Note: We value an open, welcoming, diverse, inclusive, and healthy community for this project.
-All contributors are expected to follow the rules set forward in our [code of conduct](CODE_OF_CONDUCT.md).
+> **Note**: We value an open, welcoming, diverse, inclusive, and healthy community for this project.
+We expect all  contributors to follow our [code of conduct](CODE_OF_CONDUCT.md).

 # License